Mpowa-IO/Documents/Whitepaper.md

 From substrate:

-Utility_: Allows users to use derivative accounts, and batch calls
+Utility: Allows users to use derivative accounts, and batch calls
-Balances_: Tracks GLMR token balances
+Balances: Tracks GLMR token balances
-Sudo_: Allows a privileged account to make arbitrary runtime changes - will be removed before launch
+Sudo: Allows a privileged account to make arbitrary runtime changes - will be removed before launch
-Timestamp_: On-Chain notion of time
+Timestamp: On-Chain notion of time
-Transaction Payment_: Transaction payment (fee) management Randomness Collective Flip_: A (mock) onchain randomness beacon.
+Transaction Payment: Transaction payment (fee) management Randomness Collective Flip: A (mock) onchain randomness beacon.
 Will be replaced by parachain randomness by mainnet.

 From frontier:

-- EVM_: Encapsulates execution logic for an Ethereum Virtual Machine
+- EVM: Encapsulates execution logic for an Ethereum Virtual Machine
 - Ethereum_: Ethereum-style data encoding and access for the EVM.

 From cumulus:

 - ParachainUpgrade_: A helper to perform runtime upgrades on parachains
-- ParachainInfo_: A place to store parachain-relevant constants like parachain id
+- ParachainInfo: A place to store parachain-relevant constants like parachain id

 The following pallets are stored in `pallets/`.
 They are designed for mpowa's specific requirements:

-- Ethereum Chain Id_: A place to store the chain id for each mpowa network
+- Ethereum Chain Id: A place to store the chain id for each mpowa network
-- Author Inherent_: Allows block authors to include their identity in a block via an inherent
+- Author Inherent: Allows block authors to include their identity in a block via an inherent
-- Parachain Staking_: Minimal staking pallet that selects collators by total amount at stake
+- Parachain Staking: Minimal staking pallet that selects collators by total amount at stake